Melocactus conoideus

 Melocactus conoideus is a species of plant in the family Cactaceae.
-It is endemic to Brazil.
-Its natural habitat is dry savanna.
-It is threatened by habitat loss.
-It is a species of cacti that originates in Vitória da Conquista, located in the southwestern portion of the state of Bahia, Brazil.
-This species of cactus was discovered by the German émigré Leopold Horst.
+It is a succulent cactus subshrub endemic to northeastern Brazil.
+It is native to the Serra do Periperi of Vitória da Conquista municipality in southwestern Bahia state.
+It grows in the transition from eastern Caatinga dry shrubland to campo rupestre montane savanna from 1,000 to 1,200 meters elevation.
 This species spreads by bearing fruit with seeds that ants take and transport to other locations that it can grow.

+It is threatened by habitat loss, and the IUCN Red List assesses the species as Critically Endangered.